parulrathore2110/Predicting-Hospital-Readmission-Risk-with-RAG-and-Mistral-7B/ReadMe.txt

 3. Prepare Data:

-   * Obtain MIMIC-III dataset with appropriate access.
+   * Obtain the MIMIC-III dataset with appropriate access.
-   * Run data\_preprocessing.ipynb to clean and format both structured and unstructured data.
+   * Run data_preprocessing.ipynb to clean and format both structured and unstructured data.

 4. Run Embedding & Retrieval:

    * Use LLM.ipynb to generate ClinicalBERT embeddings and build FAISS indices.
-   * Integrate RAG framework to retrieve similar patient narratives and fuse them with structured risk scores.
+   * Integrate the RAG framework to retrieve similar patient narratives and fuse them with structured risk scores.

 5. Train Models: